-The truth is actually quite simple.
-My main aim is to share my experiences of my emotions and my dogs' behaviour, explore possible reasons and what they might be telling me about myself.
-I think its important.
-That is what my work is all about.
-My dogs respond to my emotions (all our dogs do).
-My dogs aren't responding to the smile I put on my face walking down the street, or the cheery demeanour I give when having coffee with a friend.
-They are dealing with the true emotions that I hold in my body, whatever they might be, accumulated over the years of my life.
-Some of the emotions I might not even be fully aware of myself.
-The dogs are responding to the emotions that I might not outwardly wish to share with anyone.
-The dogs are dealing with the feelings and emotions that I might share with my counsellor, after months of trust-building, when I feel safe and valued enough to risk sharing them.
+My dogs respond to my emotions.
+They aren't responding to the smile I put on my face walking down the street, or the cheery demeanour I give when having coffee with a friend.
+They are dealing with something truer, something deeper, something that I am holding in my mind-body, accumulated over my life.
+Usually they are feelings that I am not aware of, or am trying to ignore.
+These are feelings and emotions that I might share with my counsellor, after months of trust-building, when I feel safe and valued enough to risk sharing them.
 My dogs don't hear, or see, my filters that are designed to keep me safe, that I use to make me acceptable to society.
-They just feel the true emotion, and if I observe them closely, that’s what I witness in my dogs being mirrored back to me.
-Trust your dog.
-That’s what is so wonderful about our dogs in today's world and how they can help us humans reach our true potential.
-That's why I share what I share on my blog, even though at some times it can be a little revealing 🙂
+They just feel the true me.
+If I pay attention I will learn.

 Trust your dog - and it doesn’t even have to be your own dog…….. as I found out recently 🙂